folio-org/mod-settings/README.md

 GRANT ALL PRIVILEGES ON DATABASE folio_modules TO folio;
 ```

-The server's database connection is then configured by setting environment
+The module's database connection is then configured by setting environment
 variables:
 `DB_HOST`, `DB_PORT`, `DB_USERNAME`, `DB_PASSWORD`, `DB_DATABASE`,
 `DB_MAXPOOLSIZE`, `DB_SERVER_PEM`.

-Once configured, start the server with:
+Once configured, start the module with:

 ```
-java -Dport=8081-jar server/target/mod-config-fat.jar
+java -Dport=8081-jar target/mod-config-fat.jar
 ```

 ## Running with Docker